NickP005/Vindax-MCM-tools/README.md

 # Vindax tools for MCM3.0

 ## Tool 1
-A command-line tool that takes in a MCM 2.X WOTS address as 4416 Hex characters, tagged or untagged, and converts it into a MCM 3.0 address output in Hex, padded to 2x20 bytes.
+A command-line tool that takes in a MCM 2.X WOTS address as 4416 Hex characters, tagged or untagged, and converts it into a MCM 3.0 address.
+The output can be either in Hex format (padded to 2x20 bytes) or in Base58 format with checksum.

 ### Usage
 ```bash